 Reality is more like a video than like a sequence of stills.
 Experiencing reality as a process, focuses on emergence - not on existence.
 Nothing is final.
 But rulers want to remain rulers.
 They want their rule to be the final system.
-Seeing all - including all States - as phases in an ever evolving process, challenges the finality of everything, including every system of rule.
+Seeing reality - including States - as stages in an ongoing process challenges the finality of everything, including every system of rule.
 No wonder rulers - and educators - do not focus on processes.
 They adore what exists not what emerges.
 Hence the thinking of those educated by a system focussed on existence marginalizes the primacy of processes.

 The psychoanalyst Victor Frankl, imprisoned during WW2 in Nazi concentration camps, noticed that camp inmates who viewed WW2 as a process, retained hope of a Nazi defeat.
 This kept them optimistic and helped them survive.
 Others, overwhelmed by their situation, were unable to see beyond it, saw no process, despaired, and perished.
 Hope gives strength to survive.
-Hope depends on being able to see beyond current situations the processes that create and change them.
+Hope depends on being able to see behind current situations the processes that create them.
+Reality is an ongoing process, not isolated events.
 Some events terminate a process, or occur by accident, but most events are phases in an ongoing process of change.
-Those seeing no process cannot foresee the events it can cause.
-Therefore they believe the current situation cannot be changed.
+Those who do not see process cannot foresee the events it may cause.
+Therefore they believe current situations cannot be changed.
 Emerging events surprise them.

-Processes have a quality that baffles many people.
-Namely, they can give rise to new domains with new constraints, utterly different from those that produced them.
+Processes have a quality that baffles many people, namely, they may give rise to new domains with new constraints, utterly different from those that produced them.